kayoyin/Prodigy/README.md

 In our project, each combination of notes from the training set were encoded by a unique integer, which limits the combinations of notes the model can produce to ones it has already seen during training.
 Another way to encode music would be to give each note a unique character, then encode combinations of notes as combinations of these characters.
 This encoding is more complex but would be a more realistic modelization of true music composition.

+Furthermore, we can add complexity by finding a better way to encode rhytm.
+Currently, the scope of our training music is limited to music containing notes with lower velocities.
+This is due to the way we translation of the MIDI files.
+In particularly the tick like representation of music and the duration of time that note is help adds complexity to the translating dictionary.
+*translating hu,man verify the above/make more complete please*

 * Improve measure used to keep track of training

 The accuracy measure we implemented is a very naive measure where we simply calculate the percentage of notes the model outputs given the training set, to the actual notes from the training set.
 This measure is misleading and not well-suited in the scope of this project, as a model we would consider very good at producing music does not, and should not even have a high accuracy during training.
+This leads to a fundamental question of how to classify what music is considered as "good".
+Answering such a question might require developing a criteria based on musical theory.